 Refurbishing the bathroom can be daunting.
-There are lots of things to take into consideration from deciding how much you can spend to choosing the right products and whether or not to change the layout.
-You will also need to decide how much of the work you will tackle yourself and what you want to leave to the professionals.
+There are lots of things to take into consideration, from deciding how much you can spend to choosing the right products and whether or not to change the layout.
+You’ll also need to decide how much of the work to tackle yourself and what you want to leave to the professionals.

-To ensure that your bathroom refurbishment runs as smoothly as possible we have created this handy checklist to help keep your project on track.
+To ensure your bathroom refurbishment runs as smoothly as possible, we have created this handy checklist to help keep your project on track.
 The key to a successful bathroom refurbishment is all about planning and timing.

 Six months before